insertish/christmas-modpack/README.md

   This modpack is intended for a server, OF shouldn't mess with worldgen.

+- Pollution of the Realms changes:

+  1. Dropped global emission rate from 100% to 5%.
+  2. Disabled emission on entity death.
+  3. Limited pollution to overworld dimension only.

 ## Additional Configuration

 The following should be configured on the server: